HausReport/ClubRaiders/craid/dashbd/text/cz.md

-The scouting data tells us which systems are in *war* or *civil war* states, and thus should have combat zones.
+The scouting data tells us which factions are in *war* or *civil war* states, and thus should have combat zones.

-War and civil war states last from 4 to 7 days.
+Wars and civil wars last from 4 to 7 days.
 The first side to win 4 days wins the war.
 Fighting against a club faction in a war is an effective way to reduce their influence.
 Turn in your combat bonds at a local station (not an interstellar factor).
 Winning a low-intensity zone is worth inf++, a medium zone is inf+++, and a high zone is inf+++++.
 We think that optional objectives award additional points.